chapel-lang/chapel/doc/rst/technotes/extern.rst

 communication will be generated when it is dereferenced.
 Of course, the pointed-to type T should be one that is supported in C interoperability if the c_ptr(T) is used for C interoperability.
-The c_ptr(T) type supports indexing to get a reference to the i'th element.
+The c_ptr(T) type supports indexing to get a reference to the i'th element (starting from 0).

 c_array(T,n)
 ~~~~~~~~~~~~

 The c_array(T,n) type is a generic value type representing a C fixed-size
 array.
-Here n must be known at compile-time.
+Here 'n' is the number of elements and must be known at compile-time.

 The c_array type is a value type in Chapel code but it can coerce to
 a c_ptr(T) type.

 Allocating a variable of c_array type in a function will allocate that
 variable on the stack.
 Indexing into a c_array works similarly to
-indexing into a c_ptr. c_array supports by-value copy initialization and
+indexing into a c_ptr and starts from 0. c_array supports by-value copy
-assignment.
+initialization and assignment.

 ref intents
 ~~~~~~~~~~~